-For questions or comments about the Core, please contact the Office of the Associate Dean of the Core at email@example.com.
+For questions or comments about the Core, please contact the Associate Dean for the Core at email@example.com

 The Boston College Core Curriculum is comprised of fifteen courses.